azukauteh/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ## Usage

 Feel free to use the code examples and exercises in this repository for learning, personal projects, or educational purposes.
-If you find any bugs or have suggestions for improvements, encourage you to send email (aazure263@gmail.com).
+If you find any bugs or have suggestions for improvements, contact (aazure263@gmail.com).